hannasm/TRXToolsDotNet/trxparser/README.md

 This is a very lightweight and low level library for parsing trx files (the ones that are created by the mstest unit test runner).
 It provides some basic functions to read and write a valid trx object model.

+This package is available on nuget at: https://www.nuget.org/packages/trxparser

+The source for this package is available on github at: https://github.com/hannasm/TRXToolsDotNet/tree/master/trxparser/

 ## Credits